webix-hub/docs/data/datatable/styling.md

 A whole table
 ---------------------------
 To apply some style to a whole table you can use the [css](api/link/ui.datatable_css_config.md) parameter.
-As the value of the parameter you must specify the name of the appropriate css class.
+As the value of the parameter you must specify the name of the appropriate CSS class.

 <img src="datatable/styling_whole_table.png"></img>